LiaScript/docs/README.md

      --{{6}}--
 Additionally you can use the `modify` parameter reveal only a certain part of your code.
 By double-clicking the user can still modify this part, but the rest of the code is hidden.
-This feat is especially usefull when executing another programming language from a string.
+This feat is especially useful when executing another programming language from a string.

       {{5}}
 ``` html